tweag/python-monorepo-example/2017-08-10-linear-types-packed-data.md

   -> Either (Packed (Tree ': Tree ': r)) (Int, Packed r)
 ```

+We have a datatype `Packed` of trees represented as above.
+We define
+a one-step unfolding function, `caseTree`, which you can as well think
+of as an elaborate `case-of` (pattern matching) construct.
+There is
-There is a twist: `Packed` takes a list of types, rather than a
+a twist: `Packed` is indexed by a list of types.
+This is because of
-type.
-This is because of the right-subtree issue that I mentionned
+the right-subtree issue that I mentionned above: once I've read
-above: once I've read a `Branch` tag, I have a pointer to the
+a `Branch` tag, I have a pointer to the left subtree, but not to the
-left subtree, but not to the right subtree.
-So all I can say is that I
+right subtree.
+So all I can say is that I have a pointer which is
-have a pointer which is followed by the representation of two
+followed by the representation of two consecutive trees (in the
-consecutive trees (in the example above, this means a pointer to the
-second `Branch` tag).
+example above, this means a pointer to the second `Branch` tag).

-The creation of trees is a much tricker business.
-Operationally we
+The construction of trees is a much trickier business.
+Operationally
-want to write into an array, but we can't just use a mutable array for
+we want to write into an array, but we can't just use a mutable array
-this: it is too easy to get wrong.
-We need, at least
+for this: it is too easy to get wrong.
+We need at least:

 - To write each cell only once, otherwise we can get inconsistent, nonsensical
   trees such as